londelec/leandcxmlman/source/sections/SystemMain.rst

      :def:	0x00
      :desc:	Select type of system messages to be logged.
 See :numref:`tabid-syslogfileLogFlags` for description.
 Logfile will not be created if the value is 0.

-.. include-file:: sections/Include/log_Logfile.rstinc "" ".log" "(default value 'Syslog/syslog' where 'Syslog' is the name of the folder and 'syslog' is the name of the file)"
+.. include-file:: sections/Include/log_Logfile.rstinc "" ".log" "(default value 'Syslog/syslog' where 'Syslog' is the name of the directory and 'syslog' is the name of the file)"

 .. include-file:: sections/Include/log_ModeHourLimit.rstinc "" "0x00" "0" "(default 0 – only 1 logfile a day will be created)"